Managing and Clipping a Horse with Cushing’s Disease

-** Not all horses with Cushing’s disease show the thick, wooly, and shed-resistant coats. **
+** Not all horses with Cushing’s disease show thick, wooly, and shed-resistant coats. **

 - Medications, usually Prascend®, can help manage Cushing’s in horses.
-A low sugar, low starch diet is also beneficial to help reduce the risk of laminitis.
-Add in grazing muzzles to make your horse’s salad as fresh as it can be.
+A low-sugar, low-starch diet is also beneficial to help reduce the risk of laminitis.
+Add in grazing muzzles to make your horse’s salad as fresh as possible.

 - A horse with that long coat – technically called hirsutism – may be the most apparent complication.
 Your horse’s comfort is at stake here!
 Thick coats do not shed properly, and summer coats are often much thicker, creating temperature regulation struggles.